wichtounet/etl/README.rst

 * sum: Return the sum of a vector or matrix
 * mean: Return the sum of a vector or matrix
+* dot: Return the dot product of two vector or matrices

 Functions
 *********